mattjavier/coview-19/README.md

 ## About

 COVIEW-19 is an application that allows users to review local businesses based on COVID-19 guidelines.
 Users can search through city, state, business type, or/ and business name.
 Reviewing a business includes rating the following: mask usage, social distancing, sanitization, overall rating and any comments specific to that business.
-Reviews will be connected to that businesses for all users to see.
+Reviews will be connected to that business for all users to see.

 ## Images